 This document explains the provision we make to help pupils with special educational needs and/or disabilities (SEND).

-If you would like more information about special educational needs or if you have any issues that you would like to discuss, please contact Mrs Catrin Cunnington, our Special Educational Needs Co-ordinator (SENCo) or Miss Ruth Vince our Headteacher on 020 7328 0221.
+If you would like more information about special educational needs or if you have any issues that you would like to discuss, please contact Mr Oliver Parsons, our Special Educational Needs Co-ordinator (SENCo) or Miss Ruth Vince our Headteacher on 020 7328 0221.

-Alternatively, ask at the office for contact details for our Chair of Governors, Mrs Cecilia Anim who is our SEND Governor.
+Alternatively, ask at the office for the contact details of Mrs Cecilia Anim who is our SEND Governor.